 How to Write with No Grammar Errors

-So here you have it: the 10 most common grammar mistakes writer make.
+So here you have it: the 10 most common grammar mistakes writers make.

-To make your life easier, I’ve developed a simple checklist with the summary of these 10 grammar errors so you can quickly go over them.
+To make your life easier, I’ve developed a simple checklist with a summary of these 10 grammar errors so you can quickly go over them.

 Sign up below and get it in your inbox.